jcward/haxe_server_exclude_test/README.md

 class exclusion macros to get modular JS output.
 The issue is when I try to use the compilation server, class definitions are missing.

-test.sh automates the test, but it's fairly simple:
+The test.sh script (likely Linux only) automates the test, but it's very simple:

 Running `haxe build.hxml` without the compilation server results in output .js files with each class (ClassA, ClassB, and Main) defined in its own module, while the majority of the Haxe